myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/assets/images/pe_participation_vs_obesity_students_poly.png" width="1000" />
-<h4 style="color:#B5E853; margin: 0.5em 0 0;">The polynomial model suggests a stronger correlation between PE participation and obesity among high school students compared to the linear model, with R increasing to 0.128 and R² to 0.016.
-Despite the low R², the significant p-value (p < 0.001) indicates a more complex, yet still weak, predictive relationship.</h4>
+<h4 style="color:#B5E853; margin: 0.5em 0 0;">The polynomial model suggests a stronger correlation between PE participation and obesity among high school students compared to the linear model, with the absolute of R increasing (R = -0.128) and R² to 0.016.
+Despite the low R², the significant p-value (p < 0.001) indicates a more complex, yet still weak, predictive relationship.
+Given the negative correlation, it is likely that a polynomial fit is not applicable for this relationship.</h4>
 </div>

 <br/><br/>